dinomatic/docs.dinomatic.com/docs/docs/spinoko/installation.md

 ---
 title: Installation
 description: Spinoko Theme Installation
-weight: 10
+weight: 20
 extra:
-  order: 10
+  order: 20
 ---

 # Theme Installation

-You can install the theme either through WordPress dashboard (recommended) or via FTP.
+You can install the theme either through the WordPress dashboard (recommended) or via FTP.

 ---

 ## Before Installation

 Please make sure your server meets the minimum system requirements and download the theme file from your [DinoMatic account](https://dinomatic.com/account).

 ### Install through WordPress Dashboard